 We are collaborating with local community groups and organizations to help recruit participants.
 If you would like more information on how you can be involved in this project, email us at email@example.com.

-This project is supported in part by the Centers for Disease Control and Prevention cooperative agreement #U88EH001148.
+CARE-LA and CARE-2 were supported in part by the Centers for Disease Control and Prevention cooperative agreement #U88EH001148.

 Participants:Between 300-500 adults (age 18 and up) per region, for a total of up to 8000 statewide